 8.2.36 – Members must wash hand tools with warm water and soap at the sink after use and dry them before returning them to the tool wall.

 8.2.37 – Members are encouraged to sanitize tools prior to use, do not use a tool if it is not put away in the correct spot.

 ABOVE ALL, THINK BEFORE YOU PERFORM ANY TASK.
 KNOW THE TOOL’S CAPABILITIES AND THE WORK IT IS INTENDED FOR.
 IF YOU FEEL UNSURE, STOP AND ASK FOR ASSISTANCE.

-8.3.1 – Tools under sign-out procedure include but is not limited to: jointer, orbital sanders, belt sanders, welder, shaper origin, cnc table, laser cutter, and plasma table
+8.3.1 – Tools under sign-out procedure include but is not limited to: jointer, planer, orbital sanders, belt sanders, welders, and plasma cutter.

 8.3.2 – The member who has signed out the components of, access keys to, or the tool itself is responsible.
 They must immediately return them when finished using them.